Compare a Great Selection Campervan Hire Deals in Cairns

 View Campervan Rental Locations in Australia in a larger map

 Top campervan and motorhome campsites in Cairns

-- Cairns Holiday Coconut Resort lies along Bruce Highway and Anderson Road, just fifteen minutes from central Cairns.
-It covers 28 acres of land filled with rainforest areas, tropical gardens and open space.
+Just fifteen minutes from central Cairns, the resort covers 28 acres of land filled with rainforest areas, tropical gardens and open space.
 Its facilities include a disabled and family bathroom, campers kitchen, recreation room, pool table, tour bookings, 24 hour reception, mini-mart, laundromats, dump point, tour buses call, tropical dining cafe, barbecues, gas refills, van storage and daily housekeeping.